Publish a Data Note in All Life

-Increase the impact of your research
+Maximize the potential of your research data with Data Notes

-What is a data note?
+What is a Data Note?

 Data notes concisely describe your research data to increase the visibility and transparency of your research, and are peer-reviewed to support the reuse of valuable research data.
+They include:

 - Dataset rationale, protocol, and validation details